naepre/BINF4241-group29/Assignment_3/Chess/ANSWERS.md

 An observer class called Channel is instanciated in the subject: Game.
 When the the game class changes state, namely the board variable, it calls updateBoard in Channel, passing along the updated board variable.
 Channel subsequentially passes the new board variable to it's subscribers, currently PrintOutToTerminal.

-**For the Observer Diagramm please see class diagram for Singleton & Observer down below!**
+**Please see Observer class diagram integrated with the Singleton class diagram down below!**

 ![observer sequence diagram](url)